kennethtiet/Number-Guessing-Game/README.md

 3. Follow the instructions and play!

+# Features:
+- Users can play a guessing game
+- Various difficulties offer different chances
+- Users can play multiple rounds if prompted
+- Timer added to see how long users take to win
+- Hint system: If answer is within a value of 5 of the number
+- User's high scores are stored per difficulty.
+Scores are calculated inversely (Max number of attempts - actual attempts).

+# Sample Output
 ```
 Welcome to the Number Guessing Game!
 I'm thinking of a number between 1 and 100.